-Bohemian Switzerland National Park (České Švýcarsko) is located in north-western Czech Republic.
+Bohemian Switzerland National Park (České Švýcarsko) is located in the north-western Czech Republic.
 The Elbe River separates it from Germany and the Saxon Switzerland National Park.
 Bohemian Switzerland, sometimes called Czech Switzerland, can be a fun and inexpensive destination with hiking trails suitable for all ages.

 Hiking to Pravčická Brána